WEremite/JS-Basic/README.md

 # JS-Basic
-js basic tasks from freecodecamp, codewars and leetcode
+js basic tasks from freecodecamp, codewars and leetcode, and Sh++ course